kubos/kubos/docs/apis/kubos-hal/python-i2c.rst

 Reading
 ^^^^^^^

-Reading from I2C is a pretty simple operation, the slave address, a buffer and length is passed in.
-The buffer is filled and the number of characters read are passed back.
+The read function should be used to read data from an I2C device.
+It takes two arguments: the I2C address of the slave device and the number of bytes to read.

 .. code-block:: python

     slave_address = 0x51
-    num_read = 20 # number of bytes to read.
+    num_read = 20 # Number of bytes to read

     data = i2c_device.read(device = slave_address, count = num_read)